krystalrain/krystalrain/README.md

 - 👋 Hi, I’m @krystalrain
 - 👀 I’m interested in cybersecurity and AI
-- 🌱 I’m currently learning as a student in Information Security Policy & Management
+- 🌱 I’m currently learning about reinforcment learning and technology policy
-- 📫 How to reach me krystalrain11@gmail.com
+- 📫 How to reach me krystaljackson@protonmail.com